adhithyakrishna/Tech.LAWeatherApp/README.md

 https://techlaweatherapp.herokuapp.com/weather

 # Tech.LAWeatherApp
 This project is a part of the engineering challenge for tech.La internship.
 The core idea of this project is to fetch weather information based on location pointed out by the user on google maps.
 This repository contains the backend part of the application.
-A Post request can be made to this domain with two parameters latitude and longitude for which the weather information would be retrieved in json format.
+A Post request can be made to this domain with two parameters latitude and longitude for which the weather information would be retrieved in JSON format.

-The backend was created using Springboot and it uses darksky api to predict weather based on the location pointed by google maps.
-The frontend was created using html5, css3 and jQuery.
-Nodejs was used for hosting and Expressjs was used for routing.
+The backend was created using Springboot, and it uses darksky API to predict the weather based on the location pointed by google maps.
+The frontend was built using html5, css3 and jQuery.
+Nodejs was used for hosting, and Expressjs was used for routing.
 The frontend repository is at https://github.com/adhithyakrishna/Tech.LAWeatherAppFrontend.

 Please find the sample request below